This article looks at what stevia is, how it is extracted, its health benefits, how it is used, and, most importantly, whether it is safe.

 4) Pancreatic cancer

-Stevia plant has many sterols and antioxidant compounds like triterpenes, flavonoids, and tannins.
-Some of flavonoid polyphenolic anti-oxidant phytochemicals present in stevia are kaempferol, quercetin, chlorogenic acid, caffeic acid, isoquercitrin, and isosteviol.
-Studies have found that kaempferol can reduce the risk of pancreatic cancer by 23% (American Journal of Epidemiology).
+Stevia plant has many sterols and antioxidant compounds including kaempferol, quercetin, chlorogenic acid, caffeic acid, isoquercitrin, and isosteviol.
+Studies have found that kaempferol can reduce the risk of pancreatic cancer by 23 percent.

 5) Blood pressure

 Certain glycosides in stevia extract have been found to dilate blood vessels, increase sodium excretion, and urine output.
-In effect at slightly higher doses than as a sweetener, stevia can potentially help lower blood pressure.
+In higher doses, stevia could potentially help lower blood pressure.

 6) Special populations

 Regulatory health agencies around the world have approved high purity stevia leaf extract for safe use.
 This includes special populations such as pregnant and nursing women, children, and people with allergies or diabetes.